alexdarke/sanction/README.md

 Changelog:

+1.0.1 : Added timestamps to /tmp generated remove files so that you can run multiple times and not overwrite the first run.

 1.0.0 : Fixed a bug with multiple word countries not resolving properly.
 Added missing countries to the list.

 0.9.5 : fixed a bug with ipset not honoring rules in 6.11-3